 In her mind she’s thinking:

 “Oh my God, I’m the greatest girlfriend in the history of girlfriends.
 I did everything for him and was too amazing to just be left like this!
 How could he leave me so abruptly?
 He must be a narcissist!”.

-The word narcissist gets thrown around so much these days, to the point that any woman going through a break up just labels their ex as a narcissist, unwilling to admit that there could be reasonable, amicable reasons for a break up.
+The word narcissist gets thrown around so much these days, to the point that anyone going through a break up just labels their ex as a narcissist, unwilling to admit that there could be reasonable, amicable thought process behind the decision for a breakup.

 Listen, you could genuinely be an asshole.
 You could genuinely be a lot of really shitty things.